 I love to teach others about jazz.
 I love to put together handouts for classes and clinics.
 I love to go around the room and have kids play a chorus over the blues and them ask them what they thought about what they just played.
 I love to demonstrate a scale or concept to students and see them wide-eyed at what I'm doing.
-Not that it's that profound, but to them, it's a whole new world.
+Not that what I play is that profound, but to them, it's a whole new world.
 I've done it for years as a faculty member at jazz camps, as a guest at schools, and in various other contexts.
 And I hope to continue to do so.

 Jazz education changed the direction of my life as a young student.
 That education started when I was in junior high school.
 I had an awesome band director who got me started and I never stopped.
 He took me to the source.
 But you might be surprised to learn that he didn't give me a book.
 He gave me something called a cassette tape!
 It's kind of like a CD, or, well, nevermind, it was a recording!
 On side one of that tape was Clifford Brown Live at Basin Street.
 Having come up on rock music, I totally didn't get Clifford.
 But on the other side was Maynard Ferguson's MF I and II.
 Now that, I could deal with.
 No joke, I listened to that side for months.
 Then later after I could sing every note of the Maynard, I gave Clifford another try.
 The first thing I remember listening to was Jor-du.
 And my life was never the same.
 I didn't know exactly what they were doing, but whatever it was captured my imagination.